 Time called: 10:30 a.m.; lunch: 12:50-1:50 p.m.; time dismissed: 4:50 p.m.
 The cast began filming the number just a few days later on September 2, 1941, which means that the playback disc created for use during the filming must have been rushed through the process.
 What’s interesting is that the report lists the song as Scene No. 2011 with the “finale” following at 2012.
 The playback disc (shown below) lists the scene number of Part 1 of the song as 2404.
 The logical explanation is that either the number is wrong on the disc or the numbers changed due to script rewrites.
 Playback disc photo provided by John Newton.
 Thanks, John!

 August 29, 1941: “KEEP YOUR SKIN IMMACULATELY CLEAN”!
-Judy is the example of healthy young skin.
+Judy is an example of healthy young skin.
 She could also be seen in Life Begins for Andy Hardy.

 August 29, 1943: Here’s more about the fate of Judy’s “Better Babies” doll.
 Judy gifted her favorite doll to her niece Judalien.
 Apparently, this is the final fate of the doll after a rather colorful and previously unknown “history” with Judy Garland.
 However, to make things confusing, the article above claims the doll was a life-sized golden-haired doll when in fact it was a kewpie doll although Mary Pickford was involved and handed the dolls to the finalists of the contest.
 Here’s the story: